Skip to content

 Short description of the project

-The main focus of the project is to strengthen the healthcare system and improve the preparedness of communities in the cross-border region between Greece and North Macedonia to deal with heart attacks and health emergencies.
+The main focus of the project is to strengthen the healthcare system and improve the preparedness of communities in the cross-border region between Greece and North Macedonia to deal with heart attacks and other health emergencies.

 Partners